 Creating a hot chocolate bar is quite simple and with the holidays knocking on our door, you'll want to plan a party that will keep your guests cozy.
-A hot chocolate bar is the best way for guests of all ages interact and have fun while making their drink.
+A hot chocolate bar is the best way for guests of all ages to interact and have fun while making their drink.

 Suggestions for a hot chocolate bar

-A hot chocolate bar usually requires the following items: hot chocolate, hot milk (for cocoa powder or chocolate stirrers), thermos or coffee dispensers, toppings, paper cups or mugs, spoons and stirring sticks.
+A hot chocolate bar usually requires the following items: hot chocolate, hot milk (for cocoa powder or chocolate stirrers), thermos or coffee dispensers, toppings, paper cups or mugs, spoons, and stirring sticks.

 If you want to add a variety, there are many ways to do so.
-Peppermint candy, chocolate shavings, caramels and cinnamon sticks.
+Peppermint candy, chocolate shavings, caramels, and cinnamon sticks.
 Irish cream or coffee-flavored liqueur is great for an adult-only celebration.

 - Peppermint candy